Juanito87/dotfiles/README.md

 All configurations are grouped to allow a better portability and migration.
 Feel free to use anything you may found useful in here.
+Remote installation should isntall everything in a folder that is set in the installer script as $cf.
+Then configuration files call the remote config files when connecting over ssh.
+This will work in shared environments, and it's easier to cleanup.